ponylang/contributors/infrastructure.md

 ## Zulip

 The hub of our community.
 If you don't know what Zulip is, think Slack.
-Anyone can sign up for [Pony Zulip](https://ponylang.zulipchat.com/#).
+Anyone can sign up for the [Pony Zulip](https://ponylang.zulipchat.com/#).

 Administrative access is granted by members who already have such access.